 She has a B.A. in newspaper journalism from The University of Georgia (go Dawgs!), and is a frequent lecturer and writing teacher at workshops including Emory University, The University of Georgia’s Harriet Austin Writer’s Workshop, the Tennessee Mountain Writer’s Workshop, and the Antioch Writer’s Workshop.

 Married to her high school sweetheart, Tom, she has two adult children and two grandchildren.
 After a three-year hiatus in Raleigh, NC, she and her husband moved back to their old neighborhood in Atlanta.
-She also owns two restored beach cottages on Tybee Island, GA, both of which are named for locations in her novels.
+She also owns two restored beach cottages on Tybee Island, GA—both of which are named for locations in her novels, and both of which are available for rent through Tybee Vacation Rentals.